Capybara: Ecology

+Capybaras are found in all countries in South America except Chile.
+They are semiaquatic and live near bodies of freshwater, including rivers, lakes, ponds, streams, swamps and reservoirs.
+They are found in habitats such as seasonally flooded savannas, wetlands, and gallery forests, and along rivers in tropical rainforests.
+Capybaras live mostly in lowlands, and the highest elevation they have been recorded at is 1500m, in the Chapada dos Veadeiros National Park.
+Capybaras have flourished in cattle ranches.

 Many escapees from captivity can also be found in similar watery habitats around the world.
 Sightings are fairly common in Florida, although a breeding population has not yet been confirmed.
-In 2011, one specimen was spotted on the Central Coast of California.
+In 2011, a capybara was spotted on the Central Coast of California.
 These escaped populations occur in areas where prehistoric capybaras inhabited; late Pleistocene capybaras inhabited Florida and Hydrochoerus hesperotiganites in California and Hydrochoerus gaylordi in Grenada, and feral capybaras in North America may actually fill the ecological niche of the Pleistocene species.